About The Farm

 The farm is a commercial business and we try to be self-sufficient by growing the crops, hay and silage needed to feed the livestock throughout the year and use the manure from the animals to fertilise the land.

 We have an established flock of 450 breeding sheep.
 The flock in unusual in having a mix of black and white sheep from the cross breeds we use.
 The busiest time of the year is in March and April, when the sheep have lambs.
 Look out for sheep events and open days during the lambing season.

 Cows and Calves

-A small flock of laying hens, three breeding pigs, a pair of pygmy goats and two donkeys also live on the farm.
+A small flock of laying hens, herds of breeding pigs, mischievous pygmy goats and a pair of noisy donkeys also live on the farm.